832 deaths in 24 hours: Spain's worst day for Covid 19 deaths

 Prime Minister Pedro Sanchez, whose wife is infected with the virus, previously said this is the country's most difficult moment since its 1936-39 civil war.

-'Only the oldest, who knew the hardships of the civil war and its aftermath, can remember collective situations that were harsher than the current one.
+"Only the oldest, who knew the hardships of the civil war and its aftermath, can remember collective situations that were harsher than the current one.

-'The other generations in Spain have never, ever had to face as a collective something so hard.'
+"The other generations in Spain have never, ever had to face as a collective something so hard."